YoubetDao/CoTrading-FE/README.md

   2) Render history via REST
   3) If active, subscribe SSE; otherwise poll status until done
 - Notes:
+  - Leave `NEXT_PUBLIC_BACKEND_URL` unset for local development to talk directly to `http://localhost:8000`; override it with your own backend URL as needed.
   - Handle 204 on SSE by falling back to REST polling
   - Keep UI state split into history (from DB) and live stream (from SSE)
   - SSE helper: `openConversationStream(cid, { onEvent, onError })` in `frontend/lib/api/sse.ts` wraps EventSource and forwards parsed JSON events